 First, please make sure that all the fields you want to use in the table calculation have been selected from the Field Picker, and that you have run the query.

-On the Explore page, the dark Data bar has a Calculations button:
+On the Explore page, the dark Data bar has a Calculations button for most users:

-This will bring up a Table Calculations pop-up where you can start constructing your custom metrics.
+In the Table Calculations pop-up window, you can start constructing your custom metrics.
 The expression you create can evaluate to a number, date, string (text), or boolean (true/false).

 If you already have some table calculations defined, click the Add Table Calculation button to create another.
 You are able to add as many table calculations as you need.